jamedge/moonlight/README.md

 This is a multi module project, which consists out of several projects:
 1. `moonlight-core` - Core module which provides REST API for storage and retrieval of lineage metadata
-2. `moonlight-data-model` - Contains data access layer and case classes for DTOs
+2. `moonlight-data-model` - Contains data access layer, case classes for DTOs and core data services
 3. TODO: `moonlight-client` - Scala Library for easy usage of the API

 For more information of each of the modules check their `README.md` file.